- Organization Overview

-McDowell was presented the award by Brian Komoto, PharmD ’81, president of the Pharmacy Alumni Association and CEO/co-founder of Komoto Healthcare.
+Wong was presented the award by Brian Komoto, PharmD ’81, president of the UCSF Pharmacy Alumni Association and CEO/co-founder of Komoto Healthcare.

 Also called forward for special recognition as Bowl of Hygeia nominees were:

-- Michael De Guia, PharmD, who will now begin a pharmacy practice residency with Kaiser Permanente in Panorama City, California.
+- Joseph Styers, PharmD, who will begin a pharmacy practice residency with NorthBay Healthcare in Fairfield in July

-As they did at their White Coat ceremony four years before, the graduates affirmed the Oath of a Pharmacist, led by Adler, who welcomed them as professional colleagues and asked them, before beginning the oath: “Please stand and face your relatives and friends who symbolically represent your future patients.”
+Dean Guglielmo led the hooding of graduates, assisted by Vice Dean Sharon L. Youmans, PharmD, MPH, and by Kishi and Komoto.
+As they did at their White Coat ceremony four years before, the graduates affirmed the Oath of a Pharmacist, led by Kishi, who welcomed them as professional colleagues and asked them, before beginning the oath: “Please stand and face your relatives and friends, who symbolically represent your future patients.”

 About the School: The UCSF School of Pharmacy aims to solve the most pressing health care problems and strives to ensure that each patient receives the safest, most effective treatments.
 Our discoveries seed the development of novel therapies, and our researchers consistently lead the nation in NIH funding.
 The School’s doctor of pharmacy (PharmD) degree program, with its unique emphasis on scientific thinking, prepares students to be critical thinkers and leaders in their field.